 He was instrumental in the 2-0 win against Everton, whilst he also finished the campaign in stunning style by scoring from his own half at Chelsea to collect the goal of the season award.
 Four more goals in April and May then left Stoke fans purring at his fine performances.

 It was a stark contrast to his first season at the Britannia Stadium where winning goals against QPR and Norwich City were his highlights during a disappointing final term for Tony Pulis.

-The Dundee-born star put pen to paper on a four-year-deal at the Britannia Stadium, ending his relatively short, but successful, spell on Merseyside.
+The Dundee-born star had put pen to paper on a four-year-deal at the Britannia Stadium in the August of that 2012/13 season, ending his relatively short, but successful, spell on Merseyside.

 Adam made 35 appearances for Liverpool during the 2011/12 campaign, after completing a high profile £9 million move from Blackpool twelve months previous.

 He scored two goals during his time at Anfield - against West Bromwich Albion and Bolton Wanderers - however, it was his obvious craft on the ball which won him the majority of his Kop admirers.